Get A Quote

 Is There a Difference Between Indoor and Outdoor Electrical Outlets?

-GFCI outlets are a crucial safety feature that significantly reduces the risk of shocks and electrocution.
+GFCI outlets are a crucial safety feature significantly reducing the risk of shocks and electrocution.
 When a ground fault occurs, electricity gets sent into an unintended path outside the wires it was supposed to follow — including through a person, if that’s the fastest path to the ground.
 A GFCI continuously monitors the electrical current moving through it and cuts off the flow of electricity if it detects a fault.
 It might still result in a shock, but prevents prolonged electrical contact.

 GFCIs are a requirement in specific indoor spaces, such as bathrooms and kitchen countertops, where water is nearby, but they’re always necessary in outdoor outlets of 15 amps, 20 amps or 120 volts.
 Outdoor outlets also differ in a couple of other ways, including the following.